The North Western Fells

 From left to right:

-The North Western Fells – Second Edition later print, Frances Lincoln 2009.
+The North Western Fells (RE) later print, F. Lincoln 2009

-John Nicholl eventually sold Frances Lincoln to Quarto, and in 2015, the 50th Anniversary Editions were replaced by the Readers Edition.
-They were essentially the same guide under a different name.
-The new guides were published individually over three years.
-Acquiring a complete set later became difficult if you didn’t buy them when they were released.
+Over time, John Nicholl sold Frances Lincoln to Quarto, and in 2015, the 50th Anniversary Editions gave way to the Readers Edition.
+Essentially, they retained the content of the original guides but were marketed under a different name.
+The new guides were released individually over three years.
+Securing a complete set later became difficult for those who did not purchase them upon their initial release.

-A few years later, even the Second Editions were becoming outdated.
-Clive Hutchby succeeded Chris Jesty and began revising the guides from scratch.
-The North Western Fells – Walkers Edition was published as a flexibound guide in 2019.
-Eventually, both Readers and Walkers Editions were printed as paperbacks.
+After a few years, even the Second Editions started to show signs of becoming outdated.
+Clive Hutchby took over from Chris Jesty and initiated a comprehensive revision of the guides.
+The North Western Fells – Walkers Edition was introduced as a flexibound guide in 2019, representing one of the initial outcomes of this revisiting process.
+Eventually, both the Readers and Walkers Editions became printed as paperbacks.

 From left to right:

-The North Western Fells – Readers Edition hardback, Frances Lincoln 2017
+The North Western Fells (RE) hardback, F. Lincoln 2017

-The North Western Fells – Readers Edition paperback, Frances Lincoln 2021
+The North Western Fells (RE) paperback, F. Lincoln 2021

-The North Western Fells – Walkers Edition flexibound, White Lion Publishing 2019
+The North Western Fells (WE) flexibound, White Lion 2019

-The North Western Fells – Walkers Edition paperback, Frances Lincoln 2020
+The North Western Fells (WE) paperback, F. Lincoln 2020